 Zone thermostats are a necessity if you have a zoned HVAC system.
 The cost of adding zone control to a heating and air conditioning system starts at about $2,000 and can cost twice that or more.
 Zone thermostats start at about $115 but most cost $200+.
 The bigger question is whether a zoned HVAC system is worth the extra $2,000-plus.
 They can be, if you use the zoning wisely to lower energy consumption in rooms that aren’t being used and if you plan to live in the home with the zoned system for at least five years.

 Part 3: Top Thermostat Brands Reviews

 Here are HVAC brand’s thermostat reviews.
-If you current HVAC unit is the high-end model of one of blow brands, you would better choose the same brand’s thermostat.
+If your current HVAC unit is the high-end model of one of below brands, you would better choose the same brand’s thermostat.
 Using different brand’s thermostat may lose functions (like communicating features) for high-end models.

 - Trane Thermostat Reviews

 - Carrier Thermostat Reviews